aws/amazon-chime-sdk-js/demos/browser/README.md

 * `meetingV2` (default) - incorporates all functionality into a videoconferencing application with a Bootstrap user interface and content share functionality
 * `meetingReadinessChecker` - Meeting readiness checker app helps developers ensure that end-users can join Amazon Chime SDK meetings from their devices
+* `messagingSession` - Messaging session app shows developers how to create and use messaging session and related APIs.

 To run a specific demo application use: